 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.

 When starting a Montessori gardening program with children, the most important element is to include them as much as possible.
 We like to break tasks down into manageable components as needed, in order to suit the developmental readiness of each child.
 As they master each task and build on their skills, they increase their independence and the joy they experience in their work.

 Montessori Gardening Plan

-This year, our beds are dug and our fencing is up.
-As a result, we start the planning process by asking our kids what they would like to grow and eat.
+This year, the beds are dug and the fencing is up.
+As a result, I start the planning process by asking the kids what they would like to grow and eat.
 What did they enjoy last year?
 Questions like that usually jump-start the flow of ideas pretty quickly.

 If you're not sure what to plant, when to plant it , or what grows well in your area, I would check out this guide before making any purchases.

 We like to come up with a plan together and write it down in our nifty garden journal.
 We've found this Old Fashioned On Purpose Planner really helpful for carrying us through from planning to harvesting and cooking.
 Any dates we need to remember are written down as well and we add them to our family's monthly whiteboard calendar at the beginning of every month for everyone to see.

 Also, the kids keep up with daily and weekly tasks, such as watering and weeding, by using their Visual Schedule and understanding the rhythm of our days.
 For example, Kaia expects that every morning we talk about the weather and if we need to water the garden.